EHDD/cscale-documentation/c.scale-tm-data-model/methodology/model-structure.md

 ### Calculating Operational Carbon [↗](model-structure.md#calculating-operational-carbon)

 The operational emissions of the project are assessed annually and summed across all years before the target date.
 The equation is similar to the equation for embodied emissions, with two key differences: first, the quantity x is substituted for the energy use intensity (EUI) e; second, the equation is a double summation, once across all the fuel types in the building and again across all years between the building’s completion and the target year.
-The total operational emissions assessed by c.scale are represented by this expression:
+The total operational emissions assessed by C.Scale are represented by this expression:

 $$
 Operational\ carbon\ emissions=\ \sum_{t=1}^{m}\ \sum_{j=1}^{o}\ A\ast e_{tj}\ast c_j